This article discusses the reasons that make Mage Knight such a good board game. I believe three such reasons are the main contributors.

 Freedom and thematic game mechanics

-When you interacting with a village, and particularly, conquer a keep, tower, or a city, it will feel rightfully yours.
+When you interact with a village, and particularly, conquer a keep, tower, or city, it will feel rightfully yours.
 You’re at home chilling and reaping the rewards of your conquests (unit recruitment, influence, and hand-size bonuses).

 Deck-building and character progression

 Slow deck building is something I wasn’t too appreciative of from the beginning, but the more I play, the more I see the brilliance behind it.
 There are only six rounds in the normal game of Mage Knight.
 Since the cards go on top of your draw deck, six is the maximum number of times a card can come up during the game (wel, this is not entirely true, since some abilities allow you to break this rule and pull a card back out of discard).
 Choosing your next card will often be a decision about the immediate bonus or something that will be more powerful in later rounds.

 This makes you pick new cards carefully.
 It’s not like Clank! where you’ll be buying new cards every turn, with the limiting factor being that you don’t bloat your deck too much.
 No, in Mage Knight, adding a new card to your deck is more akin to a sacred ritual.
 The cards you add will be hard-earned and thus special – they’ll be carefully selected and will make a big impact every time they come into your hand.

 Although it may seem there’s a large offer (advanced actions, spells, units, and artifacts (+skills)) on the table at any given moment, the selection will often not be exactly what you want, so you must also improvise in which way your character will develop.
 This will create interesting combos.